Push-forwards of Chow groups of smooth ample divisors: Abstract

 \section{Abstract}

-We introduce a homological Lefschetz conjecture on (rational) Chow groups, which can be deduced from some well known conjectures, and illustrate it by a series of key examples.
-We then prove the injectivity of the push-forward morphism on Chow groups, induced by the closed embedding of the Theta divisor in it's Jacobian $J(C)$.
-Here $C$ is a smooth irreducible complex projective curve.
+With a homological Lefschetz conjecture in mind, we prove the injectivity of the push-forward morphism on rational Chow groups, induced by the closed embedding of an ample divisor linearly equivalent to a higher multiple of the Theta divisor inside the Jacobian variety $J(C)$, where $C$ is a smooth irreducible complex projective curve.